-What are emotional bubbles?
+Emotional bubbles – you may ask.
 We all have them.
 Some are helpful, others less so.
 Life is about navigating emotional bubbles.
 Do you know yours?

 Emotional bubbles are feelings we withdraw into to feel safe, grounded and anchored.
 But they can also make us feel cut off, separate and disconnected from others and the world around us.
 Emotional bubbles can offer support or get in the way.

-Emotional bubbles and our childhood
+Emotional bubbles and our childhood.

 As a child I blew bubbles, with soapy water or with gum.
 The aim was to blow the biggest bubble ever and to make it last.
 The soapy ones also needed to fly the highest before they burst.
 The bubble gum needed to stretch further and further before bursting into sticky stuff on my face.